huffyboy/deckrift/docs/DESIGN_DOCUMENT.md

 - **Weapons**: Dagger, Bow, Staff, Hammer (unlocked via Home Realm upgrades)
 - **Armor**: Medium Armor, Heavy Armor (unlocked via Home Realm upgrades)

+### No Weapon Mechanic

+If the player has no weapon equipped, their attack damage is reduced:

+- **Face cards (J, Q, K)**: Deal 1/2 normal damage
+- **Ace (A)**: Deal full damage

+This mechanic applies whenever the player's weapon slot is empty (e.g., after losing their last weapon to a bane effect).

+### No Armor Mechanic

+If the player has no armor equipped, they can only dodge damage with an Ace:

+- **Ace (A)**: Dodge all damage
+- **All other cards**: Take full damage

+This mechanic applies whenever the player's armor slot is empty (e.g., after losing their last armor to a bane effect).

 ## Upgrade System

 ### XP Boost Upgrades